kublasean/kublasean.github.io/notes/_posts/2022-05-13-creating-a-github-pages-static-site.markdown

     Server address: http://127.0.0.1:4000/
   Server running... press ctrl-c to stop.
 ```
 Ctrl-click that link and you should be taken to the home page for your site.
-Cool!
+Cool!!!!

-As you make changes to your jekyll scaffolding the relevant pages will be re-loaded as long as that process is running in the terminal
+As you make changes to your Jekyll scaffolding the relevant pages will be re-loaded as long as that process is running in the terminal

 Note: you DO have to restart the server (cntrl-c and re-run `jekyll serve`) after modifying the _config.yml file